ethereum/homestead-guide/source/using-ethereum-the-basics/mining.rst

 Any node participating in the network can be a miner and their expected revenue from mining will be directly proportional to their (relative) mining power or *hashrate*, i.e., the number of nonces tried per second normalised by the total hashrate of the network.

 Ethash PoW is *memory hard*, making it *ASIC resistant*.
 Memory hardness is achieved with a proof of work algorithm that requires choosing subsets of a fixed resource dependent on the nonce and block header.
 This resource (a few gigabyte size data) is called a **DAG**.
-The `DAG <https://github.com/ethereum/wiki/wiki/Ethash-DAG>`_ is different every 30000 blocks, a 125-hour window called *epoch* (roughly 5.2 days) and takes a while to generate.
+The `DAG <https://github.com/ethereum/wiki/wiki/Ethash-DAG>`_ is totally different every 30000 blocks, a 125-hour window called *epoch* (roughly 5.2 days) and takes a while to generate.
 Since the DAG only depends on block height, it can be pregenerated but if its not, the client needs to wait the end of this process to produce a block.
 If clients do not pregenerate and cache dags ahead of time the network may experience massive block delay on each epoch transition.
 Note that the DAG does not need to be generated for verifying the PoW essentially allowing for verification with both low CPU and small memory.

 As a special case, when you start up your node from scratch, mining will only start once the DAG is built for the current epoch.